timhay68/secure-aws-config-client/README.md

 run Liquibase update change-sets on application startup.

 ## Spring Profiles
+This project uses a combination of profiles to:
+1. Determine where the database credentials are stored.
+2. Select a configuration set corresponding to one of two deployment targets - dev and prod.

+The profile(s) with which this application will run are configured in the default `application.yml` file.
+You will find this file contains all relevant combinations - adjust the commented-out lines to your requirements.

 ### Credential Storage Profiles
 To determine whether our application will use AWS Parameter Store or AWS Secrets Manager for the storage of the database credentials, we activate one of two Spring profiles: _awsParameterConfig_ or _awsSecretConfig_.
-One or the other must be specified - not both.
+One or the other must be specified - not both.<br>
+Alternatively, for local, offline development, you may choose to omit both.

 Each of these profiles results in a Component which exposes a _DbCredentials_ bean.
-This bean is then available to be injected into the _MyApiDataSourceAutoConfiguration_ and _LiquibaseConfiguration_ configurations.
+This bean is then available to be injected into the _MyApiDataSourceAutoConfiguration_ and _LiquibaseConfiguration_ configurations, which are, in turn, responsible for exposing a DataSource bean into the Spring context.

 #### _awsParameterConfig_
 When this profile is activated, _AwsParameterDbCredentials_ is registered in the Spring context.